oomtball/ultimate-1/trunk/source/Library-ModelCheckerAssistant/README.md

-# A Supporting Library for Explicit Model Checker of SVVRL
+# A Supporting Library for Explicit Model Checkers of SVVRL

 This project aims to create a library facilitating the implementation of explicit model checkers for multithreaded programs.
 Our implementation is integrated into a Java project, called `Library-ModelCheckerAssistant`.
 It provides